Author: Wayne D. Garris

 - A statement of the future, describing the expectations and the consequences of continued failure.

 Many employers request that an employee sign the written warning.
-Often, an employee will refuse to sign the document, but supervisors should still sign the warning and provide the employee with a copy of the document, noting that the employee was given the opportunity to sign, but refused.
+Often, an employee may refuse to sign the document, but the supervisor should still sign the warning and provide the employee with a copy of the document, noting that the employee was given the opportunity to sign, but refused.

 Before suspending an employee, the employee should be allowed to offer an explanation, especially if the suspension does not come after other forms of progressive discipline, but is imposed as a discipline of first resort based on the seriousness of the conduct or incident.
 The length of the suspension should be dependent upon the seriousness of the misconduct and whether the employee's presence would potentially affect the health and safety of other employees or customers, if applicable.

-After meeting with the employee and deciding to impose a suspension, a brief statement should be written and provided to the employee outlining the reasons for suspension, as well as the start and end dates of the suspension.
+After meeting with the employee and deciding to impose a suspension, the supervisor should write a brief statement and provide it to the employee.
+The statement should outline the reasons for suspension, as well as the start and end dates of the suspension.
 Additionally, the letter should reemphasize the employer's specific expectations for improved conduct and remind the employee that termination could be the next consequence for further misconduct.

 Did you know?